Virginia Tech College of Natural Resources and Environment: Forest Resources and Environmental Conservation

 Undergraduates can earn a B.S. in one of the following majors: forestry, environmental resource management, and natural resources conservation.
 Within a major, students can choose one of the following options: forest resource management, forest operations and business, urban forestry, environmental resource management, watershed management, conservation and recreation management, environmental education, and natural resource science education.
 Graduate students can earn an M.S., M.F., or Ph.D. through this department.
 The department actively participates in the college-wide doctoral program in geospatial and environmental analysis.

-Master of Natural Resources (MNR) graduate program
+Master of Natural Resources graduate program

 The Master of Natural Resources (MNR) graduate program at Virginia Tech offers two flexible formats: the Executive Master of Natural Resources (XMNR) and the Online Master of Natural Resources (OMNR).
 Administered through the Center for Leadership in Global Sustainability (CLiGS), now headquartered in Cheatham Hall within the College of Natural Resources and Environment in Blacksburg, Virginia, this program is designed for professionals seeking advanced education in sustainability leadership.

 With emphases on urban challenges, natural resource policy, and international perspectives, the MNR program prepares students to address complex environmental issues.
 More than 30 courses are available across traditional, hybrid, and online learning environments, supporting a global, practice-oriented approach to sustainability education.